neophron88/PinView/README.md

 <p><img src="media/round.gif" width="450" /></p>

 ## Advanced Usage
 If you want to implement your custom visual behavior for a specific view on a pin item, this can be done by implementing an abstract class `PinView.VisualBehavior`.

-By default, the following behaviors are available out of the box that you have previously used: `class PinBehaviorTransitionSolid`, `class PinBehaviorTransitionStroke`, `class PinBehaviorAnimatedAppearance`, `class PinBehaviorCursor`.
+By default, the following behaviors are available out of the box: `class PinBehaviorTransitionSolid`, `class PinBehaviorTransitionStroke`, `class PinBehaviorAnimatedAppearance`, `class PinBehaviorCursor`.

 This is how you can add the Appearance visual behavior from code.
 ``` kotlin